 \begin{itemize}[leftmargin=.2in]

-\item For markets with XOS valuations, we provide an algorithm so that for sufficiently strong endowment effects outputs an endowment equilibrium with at least half of the optimal social welfare.
+\item For markets with XOS valuations, we provide an algorithm so that for sufficiently strong endowment effects outputs, there is an endowment equilibrium with at least half of the optimal social welfare.

 \item For markets with arbitrary valuations, we show that bundling leads to a sweeping positive result.
 In particular, if items can be prepacked into indivisible bundles, we provide a polynomial algorithm that, given an arbitrary allocation $S$, computes an endowment equilibrium with the same welfare guarantee as in $S$.
 This can be viewed as a black-box reduction from the computation of an approximately-optimal endowment equilibrium to the algorithmic problem of welfare approximation.